MMS Faculty Specialists

 Darlene Spangler, Elementary Specialist

-Darlene has played many important roles at MMS, including teacher, administrator and 6th grade project leader.
+Darlene has played many important roles at MMS, including teacher, administrator and sixth year project leader.
 She is in her 20th year with the school.
-She holds a B.A. in English from Duke University and is currently an elementary specialist working with advanced students in novel studies.
+She holds a B.A. in English from Duke University and is currently an elementary specialist working with upper elementary students in novel studies.
 Previously, Darlene spent 14 years as an assistant teacher in the advanced elementary class (concurrently teaching English in our middle school program for five years).
 She also served as our school’s assistant administrator for 13 years and interim co-director for three years.
 Originally from the eastern shore of Maryland, Darlene settled in her husband’s hometown of Charleston, where they raised two (now adult) children.
 In her free time, she enjoys playing tennis, reading, and traveling.

 Maria León Kershner, Foreign Language Instructor